Influencing U.S. Government Policy

 • Helping People, Wildlife and Forests in Viet Nam

 Decades of illegal logging and wildlife trade, poaching, and agricultural conversion in Viet Nam threaten vital ecosystems and exacerbate poverty in vulnerable communities.
-WWF is working with USAID, in coordination with the Government of Viet Nam, local communities, and other conservation partners, on the Biodiversity Conservation and Saving Threatened Wildlife projects to combat illegal wildlife trafficking and deforestation to conserve Viet Nam’s rich biodiversity while helping local communities develop sustainable sources of income.
+WWF has worked with the US government, the Government of Viet Nam, local communities, and other conservation partners on the Biodiversity Conservation and Saving Threatened Wildlife projects to combat illegal wildlife trafficking and deforestation to conserve Viet Nam’s rich biodiversity while helping local communities develop sustainable sources of income.

 • Enhancing Flood Resilience in Pakistan

 Catastrophic flooding in Pakistan in 2022 demonstrated the urgency of the climate crisis.
-The Recharge Pakistan project – a collaboration between Pakistan's Ministry of Climate Change and the Federal Flood Commission, local communities, the Green Climate Fund, USAID, WWF and the Coca-Cola Foundation – works to reduce the region’s vulnerability to climate change through enhanced flood risk management.
-The $77.8 million partnership is the largest investment at the national level to date in an ecosystem-based approach to flood and water resources management.
+The Recharge Pakistan project – a collaboration between Pakistan's Ministry of Climate Change and the Federal Flood Commission, local communities, the Green Climate Fund, the US government, WWF and the Coca-Cola Foundation – has worked to strengthen the region's resilience to extreme weather through enhanced flood risk management.

 • Partnering with Indigenous Communities in the Amazon